 25 Bible Verses About Managing Your Finances

 Sometimes it feels like our lives revolve around making money and spending money.
 And it can be challenging to have confidence in our money management with all the options thrown at us.
+Did you know there are over 2,000 Bible verses about managing finances that can guide us?

 We’re called to properly steward what God has given us and foster a healthy relationship with money.

-There are over 2,000 Bible verses about money that can guide us.
 To learn more about biblical money management principles, take a look at this list of 25 verses that address wealth, debt, stewardship, tithing, and more.

 How to Have a Healthy Relationship with Money